Jeanne Behrend: Music career and advocacy

-Jeanne Behrend was born in Philadelphia and graduated from the Curtis Institute in 1934, where she studied piano with Josef Hofmann and composition with Rosario Scalero.
-She made her debut with the Philadelphia Orchestra in 1922 and at Carnegie Hall in 1937, playing one of her own compositions.
+Behrend made her orchestral debut with the Philadelphia Orchestra in 1922 at 11 years old.
+She graduated from the Curtis Institute of Music in 1934, where she studied piano with Josef Hofmann and composition with Rosario Scalero.

+Behrend won Columbia University's Joseph H. Bearns Prize in 1936.
+She made her Carnegie Hall debut in 1937, playing one of her own original compositions.
+She then joined the faculty at the Curtis Institute of Music, where she taught from 1937 to 1944.

-After completing her education, Behrend worked as a pianist and composer and taught music at Curtis Institute of Music, Juilliard, the Philadelphia Conservatory of Music, and Temple University.
-Becoming aware of the lack of opportunity for American composers, she became a champion of American music and concentrated on her career as a performer.
+She also worked as a pianist and composer, and taught music at the Juilliard School in New York City, the Philadelphia Conservatory of Music, and Temple University.

+Becoming aware of the lack of opportunity for American composers, Behrend became a champion of American music, focusing part of her performances on showcasing American works, and concentrated on her career as a performer.